temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 - Explore Temporal's core terminology and concepts.
 - Complete several runs of a Temporal Workflow application using a Temporal Cluster and the [.NET SDK](https://github.com/temporalio/sdk-dotnet).
 - Practice reviewing the state of the Workflow.
-- Understand the inherent reliability of Workflow functions.
+- Understand the inherent reliability of Workflow methods.

 :::